top of page

 Untitled Photo etchings, 2011 - 2015

-I love walking, whether in towns and cities or in the countryside - and documenting the things I encounter along the way.
-I grew up in an area of Cheshire in the northwest of England known as The Bluebell after the Bluebell Woods that existed back then, but unfortunately have since been built over.
-Playing in those woods when I was a kid and seeing the huge swathes of bluebells that appeared every spring really inspired a life-long love of trees and other plants.
+I've always been a walker, even as a kid, me and my best mates, Janet and Judity Maiden (twins) would go on long walks, with no plan - just an open attitude and wait to see who and what we might encounter.
+I'm still a walker, whether in towns and cities or in the countryside - and I document the things I encounter along the way.
+I grew up in a small town in Cheshire in the northwest of England in a neighbourhood known as The Bluebell after the Bluebell Woods that existed back then, unfortunately they have since been built over.
+Playing in those woods when I was a kid and seeing the huge swathes of bluebells that appeared every spring really inspired a life-long love of trees and other plants - and a sense that green spaces like those magical woods were very fragile and always under threat.

 When I first started making drawings and etchings of trees back in 2011 at Camden Workingmen's College, I quickly realised that trees draw themselves.
 Branches, stems and leaves grow outwards from the trunk to form intricate patterns of sharply defined graphite-like lines and softer clusters of dusted charcoal.